IntersectAustralia/dc21-doc/Setting_Up_SSL.md

 ```

 ## Restart Apache & Test
 Still on your _server_ machine, restart the apache service after performing these changes.
 ```
 root@server $ service httpd restart
 ```
 You can then test that you can visit the site at https, and that visiting http redirects to https.

 ## Next Steps
-You can now proceed to run through the [[Smoke Tests]].
+You can now proceed to run through the [Smoke Tests](Smoke_tests.md).